The Kukulkan Pyramid in Chichen Itza

 The Kukulkan Pyramid, also commonly known as El Castillo (The Castle), is the most impressive building in the Archeological Site of Chichen Itza, and one of the highest of all Mayan architecture.

-Built in the XVI century, this monumental building is a pyramid of nine staggered bodies 24 meters high, with a staircase on each side and a temple at the top.
+This monumental building is a pyramid of nine staggered bodies 24 meters high, with a staircase on each side and a temple at the top.
 The decorative motifs of the facade are snakes and jaguars of Toltec influence, which confirms that the construction of the building corresponds to the stage of greatest flourishing of the Itza culture.

 Calendar Building of the Kukulkan Pyramid